locaal-ai/obs-backgroundremoval/README.md

 On openSUSE, please see [`docs/BUILDING-OPENSUSE.md`](docs/BUILDING-OPENSUSE.md).

-On Debian, you cannot use our deb package and we only support FlatPak installation.
+On Debian, you cannot use our deb package and we only support FlatHub installation.

 On other Linux distros, use the FlatHub installation of both OBS and this plugin.